 WordPress.com is a free blogging platform offered by Automattic, which allows anyone to create a blog for free.

-When you create a blog on WordPress.com, you will get a web address like domainname.WordPress.com.
+When you create a blog on WordPress.com, you will get a web address like “name.wordpress.com”.
 Your blog will be hosted on the WordPress server.
-This platform is perfect for someone who wants to have a blog simply for the purpose of hosting his or her personal writing.
-There are many paid add-ons available, and you can buy custom domain names and use paid themes, and so on.
+This platform is perfect for someone who wants to have a blog simply for the purpose of hosting his or her personal writings.

-- Individual who wants to start a personal journal blog
+- Individuals who want to start a personal journal type blog

-- Company needing to have a web-space for announcements, where factors like design and space are not important
+- Companies needing to have a web-space for announcements, where factors like design and branding are not important

 - People who are planning to make money from a blog